 This morning transfer to the railway station for your 2-hour bullet train to Luoyang.
-Please note you will need to carry your own luggage on and off the trains.
 On arrival, check in to your hotel and then visit the Longmen Grottoes which date back to the 5th century.
 Sightseeing here involves around 2 hours on foot.